quantmind/pulsar/sources/design.txt

 Design
 =====================

-Pulsar implements two layers of components on top the python :mod:`asyncio` module, for building a vast array of parallel and asynchronous applications.:
+Pulsar implements two layers of components on top of python :mod:`asyncio`
+module:

 * :ref:`The actor layer <design-actor>` provides parallel execution in processes and threads and uses the :mod:`asyncio` module